Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Introduction

 \section{Introduction}

-Self–Organizing Maps (SOMs) \citep{kohonen1982self, kohonen2001basic} are classical topology–preserving neural models that embed high–dimensional data into a structured two-dimensional lattice of prototype vectors.
+Self--Organizing Maps (SOMs) \citep{kohonen1982self, kohonen2001basic} are classical topology--preserving neural models that embed high--dimensional data into a structured two-dimensional lattice of prototype vectors.
 Through competitive learning and neighbourhood cooperation, a SOM organizes prototypes so that nearby units respond to similar inputs, providing an interpretable low-dimensional representation of the data manifold.
-This property has made SOMs influential in applications ranging from image analysis \citep{hauske1997self}, remote sensing \citep{filippi2010self}, and speech processing \citep{kohonen2012self}, to genomics \citep{nikkila2002analysis}, robotics \citep{HEIKKONEN1997297}, and exploratory visualization \citep{vesanto2002data}.
-Over the years, several architectural variants—such as Growing Neural Gas \citep{fritzke1995growing}, Dynamic SOMs \citep{alahakoon2000dynamic}, hierarchical maps \citep{dittenbach2000growing}, and prototype–regularized deep models like SOM–VAE \citep{fortuin2018som}—have extended the expressive power of SOM–based learning while preserving its foundation in prototype geometry.
+This property has made SOMs influential in applications ranging from image analysis \citep{hauske1997self} and speech processing \citep{kohonen2012self} to genomics \citep{nikkila2002analysis} and exploratory visualization \citep{vesanto2002data}.
+Over the years, several architectural variants---such as Growing Neural Gas \citep{fritzke1995growing}, Dynamic SOMs \citep{alahakoon2000dynamic}, hierarchical maps \citep{dittenbach2000growing}, and prototype--regularized deep models like SOM--VAE \citep{fortuin2018som}---have extended the expressive power of SOM--based learning while preserving its foundation in prototype geometry.

-Traditionally, SOMs are used as a form of structured vector quantization: each input $z \in \mathbb{R}^D$ is associated with its Best–Matching Unit (BMU), and the BMU index serves as a discrete representation of the data.
+Traditionally, SOMs are used as a form of structured vector quantization: each input $z \in \mathbb{R}^D$ is associated with its Best--Matching Unit (BMU), and the BMU index serves as a discrete representation of the data.
 In this work, we adopt a fundamentally different viewpoint.
-Rather than mapping data \emph{to} prototypes, we show that the SOM activation pattern—specifically, the squared distances from $z$ to all prototypes— contains enough geometric information to \emph{reconstruct} $z$ exactly.
-We show that SOM activations can be deterministically inverted to recover the exact input.
-A complete derivation and the geometric conditions for invertibility are given in Section \ref{sec:theory}.
-This inversion mechanism is fully deterministic, non-probabilistic, and does not rely on any generative decoder or latent prior.
+Rather than mapping data \emph{to} prototypes, we show that the SOM activation pattern---specifically, the squared distances from $z$ to all prototypes---contains enough geometric information to \emph{reconstruct} $z$ exactly (Section~\ref{sec:theory}).

-Building on this observation, we introduce a unified geometric framework for continuous semantic transformations on the data manifold.
+Building on this observation, we introduce a unified geometric framework for continuous semantic transformations in the data space.
 Our method proceeds in three steps:

-\begin{enumerate} \item \textbf{Exact inversion.} From the squared–distance activations to the prototypes, solve a linear system to recover the input vector $z$.
+\begin{enumerate} \item \textbf{Exact inversion.} From the squared--distance activations to the prototypes, solve a linear system to recover the input vector $z$.
 When the SOM prototypes span $\mathbb{R}^D$, inversion is exact up to machine precision.